Myanmar troops retreat to Thai border bridge after days of fighting

 The KNU said last week that its troops had attacked a junta camp near Myawaddy, forcing some 600 security personnel and their families to surrender.

-"Usually there are about 2,000 people who cross into Mae Sot from Myawaddy each day but the last three days the number was almost 4,000 per day," Borwornphop told Reuters.
+“Usually there are about 2,000 people who cross into Mae Sot from Myawaddy each day, but the last three days, the number was almost 4,000 per day,” he told Reuters.

 Thailand’s military has stepped up security on its side of the border, deploying army vehicles equipped with roof-mounted machine guns.